Abdallah-401-advanced-javascript/reading-notes-401/class-15.md

  ## Binary Tree Data Structure :
  * A tree whose elements have at most 2 children is called a binary tree.
 Since each element in a binary tree can have only 2 children, we typically name them the left and right child.

-  ## Role-based access control (RBAC):
-  * **Role-based access control (RBAC)** is a method of restricting network access based on the roles of individual users within an enterprise.
-  * **RBAC** lets employees have access rights only to the information they need to do their jobs.
-  * **RBAC** Allows us to use polices so if employees change then we just need to change his yours.

  ![authentication](./Img/binaryTree.gif)